sjjf/master_exterior_ballistics/examples/16in_modeling_run.md

  Mass: 952.544kg
  Caliber: 406.400mm
  Form Factor: 1.0000
- Drag function: KD8
+ Drag function: KD6
 Initial Conditions:
  Velocity: 792.480m/s
  Departure Angle: 45.2483deg
  Air Density Factor: 1.000000

 Final conditions:
-Time of flight: 96.58s
+Time of flight: 95.14s
-Range: 37575.33m
+Range: 36149.81m
-Impact Angle: -56.1381deg
+Impact Angle: -56.6591deg
-Impact Velocity: 477.11m/s
+Impact Velocity: 465.34m/s
 ```

-This resulted in a shot that went significantly further than the desired
+This resulted in a shot that went slightly short of the target range, indicating
-range, indicating that the modelled drag was significantly too low.
-This can
+that the modelled drag was slightly too high.
+This can be adjusted by decreasing
-be adjusted by increasing the form factor, for example to 1.1:
+the form factor, for example to 0.9.

 ```
 $ ./master_exterior_ballistics.py single -m 952.544 -c 406.4 -v 792.48 \
-    -l 45.2483 -f 1.1 --drag-function KD8
+    -l 45.2483 -f 1.1 --drag-function KD6

 Projectile Configuration:
  Mass: 952.544kg
  Caliber: 406.400mm
- Form Factor: 1.1000
+ Form Factor: 0.9000
- Drag function: KD8
+ Drag function: KD6
 Initial Conditions:
  Velocity: 792.480m/s
  Departure Angle: 45.2483deg
  Air Density Factor: 1.000000

 Final conditions:
-Time of flight: 95.10s
+Time of flight: 96.77s
-Range: 35829.68m
+Range: 38032.45m
-Impact Angle: -57.1354deg
+Impact Angle: -55.6598deg
-Impact Velocity: 458.43m/s
+Impact Velocity: 485.19m/s
 ```

-This time the range is somewhat short of the target, indicating that the new
+This time the range is significantly beyond the target, indicating that the form
-form factor is too high - the correct form factor will be somewhere in
+factor is too low - the correct form factor will be somewhere in between.
-between.

 # Finding the Form Factor